 What is the Family and Medical Leave Act (FMLA)?

-The Family and Medical Leave Act (FMLA), enacted in 1993, allows eligible employees to take up to 12 weeks of unpaid, job-protected annual leave for family and medical reasons.
-This includes childbirth, adoption, caring for a family member with a serious health condition, or the employee’s serious health condition.
-It applies to public agencies, schools, and companies with 50 or more employees.
-(See below for qualifications and eligibility criteria).
+The Family and Medical Leave Act (FMLA), enacted in 1993, allows eligible employees to take up to 12 weeks of unpaid, job-protected leave in a 12-month period for certain family and medical reasons.
+This includes childbirth, adoption, caring for a family member with a serious health condition, or the employee’s own serious health condition.
+It applies to public agencies, schools, and many private-sector employers with 50 or more employees.
+FMLA also generally requires employers to continue group health benefits during leave on the same terms as if the employee were still working.

 Eligibility Criteria